Diamonds in the Ruff

 Week one - don't forget!

-remember to fill out and bring your:
+Please remember to fill out your:

-signed in time, you have until week 2 to bring it since your dog doesn't attend week 1.)
+Veterinary permission slip You have until week 2 to bring it since your dog doesn't attend week 1.)

 Class tuition - If you haven't already mailed your check to DITR - 3400 N. Monroe, 99205 - be sure to bring your tuition payment with you to class.
 Cash or check will be accepted at the training studio.
 (We are unable to accept debit or credit cards at the training studio.
 If you wish to pay via credit card, please do so here.)